materials-discovery/ML_tutorials/README.md

 6- When you finish all the exercice, open a fresh colab session and choose another notebook.

-7- Follow this order of the notebook
+7- Follow this order of the notebooks:

       a- Basics_in_Python.ipynb

       b-Introduction_to_NumPy.ipynb

       c-Introduction_to_Pandas.ipynb

       d-Basics_visualisation.ipynb

       e-Loops and functions.ipynb

       f-Preprocessing.ipynb

       g-Multiple_Linear_Regression.ipynb